Mutoxicated/HYPER/devlog.md

 5. CINCOS: You can only shoot 5 bullets.
 All bullet stats equally shared.

 Alright that's all I've spent like 2 hours writing this lol.

+## Day 33

+Switched back to the built in render pipeline because I realized that URP isn't compatible with the Post-Processing v2 package.
+Anyway so I basically fixed all of the materials because everything was broken.
+Yeah today was a big waste of time but oh well.